tamulib-dc-labs/docs/docs/source/applications/dspace/dspace_importing_entities_ojs.rst

 In the dialogue box:

 * Select one of the .csv files.
 The unit of the .csv file should match the unit of the folder you just created for output.
 * Select source files directory.
-This can be any directory that is not involved with this transfer process (such as the :code:`/Desktop`).
+When pulling from OJS, this can be any directory that is not involved with this transfer process (such as the :code:`/Desktop`).
 It doesn't really matter.
 * Select SAF output directory.
-Select the new folder you just created called "journal_name-unit"
+Select the folder under "oaktrust-batches" you just created.
 * Click "Load specified batch now!"
 * Go to Batch Verification across the top and click "Verify Batch."
 * Create SAF file (rightmost button under Batch Details).